Jont828/kube-foundry/README.md

 - `helm` CLI installed
 - GPU nodes with NVIDIA drivers (for GPU-accelerated inference)
 - HuggingFace account (for accessing gated models like Llama)

+> **Note:** KAITO provider supports CPU-only inference, so GPU nodes are optional when using KAITO with CPU compute type.

 ## Quick Start